Taiwan Major League: History

 Chiu annually leased the teams' logos and naming rights to different sponsors for advertising purposes, so every year each team would bear a different name from different sponsors, while the home city and mascot remained the same.
 Also, players were sometimes shuffled after a season to "balance each teams' strength"; all TML players' were directly signed by the Naluwan Corporation and not the team they played for.
 These circumstances prevented the TML from gaining popularity comparable to the CPBL, and the TML also had difficulty in opening new markets in the aftermath of the Black Eagles Incident.

 In January 2003, Chiu finally agreed to a government-brokered merger with CPBL, and reorganized his four teams to two.
 Chiu also resigned from his chairperson position in TVBS.
 President Chen Shui-bian, who acted as the middle person in the merger agreement, asked First Financial Holdings to purchase one of the teams, while Macoto Bank voluntarily took over the other.

 Before the CPBL's 2003 season started, the CPBL decided to fine each former "traitor", or those who broke their contracts with the CPBL, who returned with the former TML teams because of their previous contract-breaking.
 Both Macoto Bank and First Financial Holdings originally refused to pay the fine, and the players were banned from playing in the 2003 season.
 In 2004, Macoto Bank and La New Corporation, who purchased the team from First Financial Holdings, gave in to CPBL demands and paid the fine by adding extra restrictions in these players' contracts.
 The ban was subsequently lifted.

 Mascots

-The mascots Agan, Fala, Gida and Luka originated from Taiwanese aboriginal symbols that mean suns, robots, braves, and thunder gods respectively.
+The mascots Agan, Fala, Gida and Luka originated from Taiwanese aboriginal symbols and were stipulated by the league.
 This is contrary to the standard practice of the CPBL, whose member organization all chose animals as their mascots.
 When the merger took place, the two former TML teams changed their mascots to meet the standard CPBL practice.